 • Interview prospective volunteers, administer reference and background checks, and place in volunteer roles.

-• In collaboration with Strategic Partnerships Manager, coordinate group volunteer days and activities such as the annual UWKC Day of Caring.
+• In collaboration with the Foundation and Corporate Relationship Manager and program staff, coordinate corporate group volunteer days, activities, and educational opportunities such as the annual UWKC Day of Caring.

 • Log volunteer hours each month.

 • Coordinate and facilitate continuing education training for volunteers.

 • Maintain volunteer records and information in the Bloomerang donor database, ensuring accurate, consistent data entry.